 Disciplines of study

-- Vehicle Dynamics: This subject deals specifically with the understanding of vehicle's attributes such as steering, brake systems, handling, traction and comfort.
-It trains students in designing chassis systems of the vehicle's structure, tires and wheels, suspension and the like to help them create a dynamic vehicle of desired requirements.
+- Vehicle Dynamics: This subject deals specifically with the understanding of vehicle's attributes such as steering, brake systems, handling, traction, and comfort.
+It trains students in designing chassis systems of the vehicle's structure, tires and wheels, suspension and the like to help them create a powerful vehicle of desired requirements.